fiftydinar/gidro-os/README.md

 - Bazzite (for hardware-setup service, some performance tweaks, bazzite-arch & some other stuff)
 - PopOS (for System76 scheduler, System76-Power, storage I/O udev rule & ZRAM tweaks)

-## Hard-to-fix/unfixable issues
-- Nokia Pure font can look off in some edge cases, especially when : symbol is involved (glyph support issues, which can be seen in Kooha app's timer)

 ## Plans for the future
 - Integrate all post-setup into image as much as possible
 - Integrate Davinci Resolve container into just & yafti